 Head up over the heathland.
 There are several benches nearby to rest your weary legs.
-Not long now... look out for the ponies grazing on the heath.
+Not long now... look out for the ponies and cattle grazing on the heath.

 Go through the gate and across the old London Road and follow the route back to the start of your adventure.
 Why not end your walk with a refreshing cup of tea and a scrummy cake at our café?

 End: Devil's Punch Bowl café car park, grid ref: SU890357